 You can choose to have solar panels that heat up the pool water.
 These panels are installed on the existing pool plumbing.
 The pool pump filter pumps water through the solar heating panel and back into the pool.

-As the name implies, this is a plastic blanket made of “bubbles” that use the sun’s rays to trap the heat in the blanket and warm the pool water below.
-These solar pool covers are great for heating your pool up on a sunny day and working hard to prevent evaporation, therefore maintaining your pool’s temperature.
+As the name implies, a solar cover is a plastic blanket made of “bubbles” that use the sun’s rays to trap the heat in the blanket and warm the pool water below.
+These solar blankets are great for heating your pool on a sunny day and working hard to prevent evaporation, therefore maintaining your pool’s temperature.

 In theory, solar pool rings are the same as solar blankets.
 They are made up of two sheets of UV-resistant vinyl.
 These sheets of vinyl absorb the sunlight and heat the water below.
 Only 80% of the surface needs to be covered to work.
 Solar rings are easier to maneuver than solar blankets, as you can attach each section with magnets.